|

 birds does not help.
 However more enthusiastic 'birders' manage to produce

-unusual species in a short time really amazes me!
+many unusual species in a short time really amazes me!
 I have difficulty just

 catching glimpes of a few, and certainly not identifying them.